-"Canada's North Pacific Rimland" and Circumpolar Foreign Policy

-The realities of the North Pacific region have had an influence upon Canada's foreign policy response to the circumpolar north and the geopolitics of the Northern Rimlands.
-Many of the specific protocols and programs of the Arctic Environmental Protection Strategy (AEPS), initiated by the Arctic Council, were shaped by Canadian concerns: one example is the agreement on The Conservation of Arctic Fauna and Flora.
+Canada's North Pacific "Rimland" and Circumpolar Foreign Policy specific protocols and programs of the Arctic Environmental Protection Strategy (AEPS), initiated by the Arctic Council, were shaped by Canadian concerns: one example is the agreement on Conservation of Arctic Fauna and Flora.
 As we have seen, under the Arctic Council, Canada felt it had assumed a leadership role which suffered from the problem that there was little in the way of foreign policy to fall back on.
-The Canadian North had never been an arena for the development of international relations, except in reaction to very specific events which saw recognition of the reorganization of Arctic territories4, yet within a few years Canada had shown strong leadership in developing the concept of an Arctic Council which would be a forum for discussion and environmental cooperation throughout the circumpolar region.
+The Canadian North had never been an arena for the development of international relations, except in reaction to very specific events which saw recognition of the reorganization of Arctic territories, yet within a few years Canada had shown strong leadership in developing the concept of an Arctic Council which would be a forum for discussion and environmental cooperation throughout the circumpolar region.